 Through renewable energy heating, well-insulated houses, a community farm, green enterprise centre with co-working and digital fabrication laboratory, community woodlands, and university research relationships, the project serves as a powerful model for transitioning to a low-carbon society and building community resilience.

 Sustainable Projects Ireland Ltd. (SPIL) is a not-for-profit members’ cooperative and a registered educational charity, which was set up in 1999, as a company limited by guarantee.
 Its primary objective is to provide a model for future development for the island of Ireland.
 It has a dual focus on sustainability and community development.
 All the current residential accommodation is private and we are now also exploring opportunities for cohousing, as well as remaining open to those interested in private ownership.
-“The Village” includes freehold sites with all services (including district heating and high-quality broadband) for detached, semi-detached and terraced houses.
-Purchasers must become members and must commit to construction of their new homes to agreed standards, some of them on a self-build basis.

 The ecovillage has extended the existing village of Cloughjordan, which previously had an adult population of 430 and now reaches to about 700.
 Some leading local community members saw the opportunity to regenerate their village that was in decline.
 Being integrated into an existing settlement also helps to mainstream sustainability.
-Our educational charity draws thousands annually to learn about modern technologies that help lower emissions and our resilient community which fosters a rich sense of interdependency.
+Our educational charity draws thousands annually to learn about modern technologies that help lower emissions and our resilient community which fosters a rich sense of interdependence.
 We also model rural regeneration, drawing visitors to foster a new social, economic and cultural dynamism.

 Membership & Visitors